Determinantal computation of minimal local GADs: Introduction

-where $\omega$ and $\ell$ are forms of degree $k$ and $1$, respectively.
-Our goal is to effectively determine such decompositions with minimal algebraic complexity, measured by the length of the naturally associated apolar point scheme.
-Geometrically, this amounts to finding minimal representations of a projective point on the osculating varieties of the Veronese \cite{BMT25,BCGI07}.
-While the \emph{local} Waring decomposition problem is trivial, its GAD counterpart is significantly richer.
-In fact, the linear span of non-reduced points displays substantially more varied geometric behavior, which is governed by the structure of (local) Artinian Gorenstein algebras and their \emph{inverse systems}.
+Unlike global GADs, local decompositions are uniquely determined by their support $\ell$, hence the space of local GADs of a given form $F \in \k[x_0,\dots,x_n]$ is parametrized by $\P^n(\k)$.
+Our goal is to effectively determine those decompositions having minimal algebraic complexity, measured by the length of the naturally associated apolar points scheme \cite{BJMR18,BOT24}.
+More generally, we investigate the stratification of the parameter space $\P^n(\k)$ by the GAD size of a prescribed form, namely, we aim at a complete description of the locus of supports evincing any given GAD size.

+Geometrically, a local GAD $F = \omega \ell^{d-k}$ expresses the membership of $[F] \in \P^{{n+d \choose d}-1}$ in the $k$-osculating space to the Veronese variety at $[\ell^d]$ \cite{BMT25,BCGI07}.
+However, minimizing local GADs does \emph{not} correspond to computing the minimal osculation degree $k$ needed to span $F$.
+In fact, the minimal supports $\ell$ might well involve $k=d$ (even when $F$ is reducible), and the locus of such minimal $\ell$'s may have a positive dimension.
+This rich geometric behavior reflects the intricate structure of non-reduced points that are \emph{apolar} to a given form $F$, which is governed by the structure of (local) Artinian Gorenstein algebras and their \emph{inverse systems}.
 These local objects are essential for understanding the \emph{cactus rank} \cite{BB14}, also known as \emph{minimal scheme length} \cite{IK99}, of forms.
-Indeed, these quantities can always be computed from GADs of certain primitives of $F$, and in the local case, these notions coincide with the size of a minimal local GAD when the socle degree of a minimal apolar scheme does not exceed the degree of $F$ \cite{BOT24}.
-We currently have systematic methods to test and certify \emph{global} minimality \cite{BMT25,BT20}, which have recently also been adapted to address the local case considered in this paper \cite{BF25}.
+Indeed, this rank can always be computed from GADs of certain primitives (i.e., antiderivatives) of $F$, and in the local case, it coincides with the size of a minimal local GAD if the socle degree of a minimal apolar scheme does not exceed the degree of $F$ \cite{BOT24}.
+There exist systematic methods to test and certify \emph{global} minimality \cite{BMT25,BT20}, which have recently also been adapted to address the local decompositions considered in the present manuscript \cite{BF25}.
 However, they rely on large and highly structured parameter spaces, making explicit computations rapidly infeasible even for moderately sized examples.
+Moreover, with the current approaches, the dimension of the parameter space grows exponentially when addressing non-minimal GADs, which is a major obstruction to classify the GAD size strata of any given form.